Florida Public Broadcasting Service

 Florida Public Broadcasting Service (FPBS) is a non-profit organization representing Florida's PBS television and NPR radio stations.
-FPBS works with PBS and NPR member stations, along with state and local groups, to deliver education based outreach projects and provide high quality programming."
-FPBS has a total of 14 member stations that covers 99% of Florida viewers, as well as some viewers in Georgia and Alabama.
+FPBS works with PBS and NPR member stations, along with state and local groups, to deliver education-based outreach projects and provide high-quality programming."
+FPBS has a total of 14 member stations that cover 99% of Florida viewers, as well as some viewers in Georgia and Alabama.

 History

 The Public Broadcasting Act of 1967 established The Corporation for Public Broadcasting, defined its board and purpose, and appropriated funding.
-This stemmed from a failed amendment of the Communications Act of 1934 that attempted to reserve 25% of the radio airwaves to educational nonprofit usage and a 1945 decision by the Federal Communications Commission to set aside 20 of 100 FM channels for noncommercial radio.
+This stemmed from a failed amendment of the Communications Act of 1934 that attempted to reserve 25% of the radio airwaves for educational nonprofit usage and a 1945 decision by the Federal Communications Commission to set aside 20 of 100 FM channels for noncommercial radio.